Toaster22/Azure-Basic-to-Standard-LB-Upgrade-output-example/README.md

 2025-06-05T18:27:49+00 [Information]:############################## Migration Completed ##############################
 ```

+## Post-Migration Check
 The migration completed successfully.
-Checking the resources using the same GET PS commands also shows the SKU as Standard for both resources.
-Some may have noticed that basic-lb-public-ip-test was originally Dynamically allocated. basic-lb-public-ip-test was also converted to Static allocation.
+Check the resources using the same GET PS commands we originally ran also confirms the SKU is now Standard for both resources.
+Some may have noticed that basic-lb-public-ip-test was originally Dynamically allocated but it shows as Static now.
+The allocation method conversion is handled during migration process.

 ```PowerShell
 get-AzPublicIPAddress -Name basic-lb-public-ip-test -ResourceGroupName Lab